AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 * [init-runonce](init-runonce)

-The important changes that were made to the script were the following.
 Theses changes represent the Network information of the subnet of the active interface with a range of IP addresses that can be used for assigning `floating-ips` to the virtual machine instances.
+The changes used in the this example are the following:

 ```
 EXT_NET_CIDR='10.1.1.0/24'